Child Advocacy Council

 Each person who comes to this center is given personal and confidential attention for her individual needs.
 These concerns go beyond possible or actual pregnancy.
 Within this program is the “Mommy in Need Program” which is a “learn and earn” program to assist new moms with necessary skills.

-PHC accepts donations of paper diapers (partial packages okay), and clean used baby and child clothes and maternity clothes Monday thru Thursday.
+PHC accepts donations of paper diapers (partial packages okay), and clean used baby and child clothes and maternity clothes.
+Baby furniture (bassinettes, cribs, high chairs, strollers, etc.) are also needed.
+We are open Monday 9 to 5 and Tuesday through Thursday 10 to 5.

 Habitat for Humanity